 Other plans include policy-related statements that are more focused on specific hazard mitigation issues.
 Although outdated by the consolidation of hazard mitigation programs in the HMA Unified Guidance, the US Virgin Islands Flood Mitigation Plan, adopted in 2016, is still relevant today.
-The Plan will be updated in the upcoming year because there have been significant changes in the territory from 2016 to the time of this update.
 The goals and objectives highlighted in the 2016 plan were reflected in this Plan Update and support both pre- and post-disaster hazard mitigation activities for flooding, one of the critical hazards for the US Virgin Islands.

 As such, the foundations of these plans continue to provide a solid base for the maintenance, development, and pursuit of coordinated programs that can reduce the risk of damage and loss from natural disasters in the US Virgin Islands.
 The extent to which the Territory has been fruitful in building on this base is discussed in the following subsections.
-After the descriptions of these programs, Section 3.5- Summary and Recommendations relates each plan's "policies," as well as the associated applications, rules, and regulations to the elements of the CFR requirements.
+After the descriptions of these programs, Section 3.5-Summary and Recommendations relates each plan's "policies," as well as the associated applications, rules, and regulations to the elements of the CFR requirements.